 Southern blight on apples is a particular problem in the Piedmont region in the southeast.
 (The long region stretching from New Jersey to Alabama) And it has been reported in nurseries and commercial orchards in Texas.

 Since southern blight is usually fatal to apple and crabapple trees, do everything in your power to avoid infection.

 Don’t plant apple trees in areas known to harbor this fungus.
 And keep weeds and crop residues away from your trees.

 Have you lost a tree to southern blight or been able to save one?
 If so, share your experience with us in the comments.

 Are you still trying to identify the disease infecting your tree?
-Stay tuned for a complete apple tree disease identification guide and in the meantime, check out some of these:
+To learn more about apple tree diseases, check out these guides next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photo: Shutterstock.

 About Helga George, PhD

 One of Helga George’s greatest childhood joys was reading about rare and greenhouse plants that would not grow in Delaware.
 Now that she lives near Santa Barbara, California, she is delighted that many of these grow right outside!
 Fascinated by the childhood discovery that plants make chemicals to defend themselves, Helga embarked on further academic study and obtained two degrees, studying plant diseases as a plant pathology major.
 She holds a BS in agriculture from Cornell University, and an MS from the University of Massachusetts Amherst.
 Helga then returned to Cornell to obtain a PhD, studying one of the model systems of plant defense.
 She transitioned to full-time writing in 2009.